outl1ne/create-frontend/readme.md

 ## Features

-* JS with Babel, eslint, babel-polyfill
+* JS with Babel, eslint, babel-polyfill.
+Imports relative to project root are
+  supported: `import x from 'client/js/y'`
 * SCSS with autoprefixer, normalize.css
 * Hot reload for development
 * Works with zero configuration, but customization is possible if needed